UN Migration Agency (IOM) Project

 UN Migration Agency Project Spotlight

-Since 2012, the University of Minnesota has partnered with the United Nations Migration Agency (IOM) to build the agency’s capacity to perform health screening and health assessments for U.S.-bound refugees.
+The University of Minnesota partnered with the United Nations Migration Agency (IOM) to build the agency’s capacity to perform health screening and health assessments for U.S.-bound refugees.

 The IOM is the leading international organization committed to the principle that humane and orderly migration benefits migrants and society.
-The University’s partnership with the IOM, currently led by the Center for Global Health and Social Responsibility (CGHSR), has focused primarily on training programs, exchanges and providing subject matter expertise.
+The University’s partnership with the IOM focused primarily on training programs, exchanges and providing subject matter expertise.

 Read "Training Health Providers Abroad to Meet the Unique Needs of U.S.-bound Refugees"